ProgramComputer/Adblock-host-converter/README.md

 # Pihole Adlist/Blocklist Converter
-#Work in Progress check https://help.eyeo.com/en/adblockplus/how-to-write-filters for info on Adblock filters and https://man7.org/linux/man-pages/man5/hosts.5.html
+# Work in Progress check https://help.eyeo.com/en/adblockplus/how-to-write-filters for info on Adblock filters and https://man7.org/linux/man-pages/man5/hosts.5.html
-A simple script for converting Adblock formatted lists into a domains-only block list compatible with pihole v4.3.2+, which no longer supports Adblock list styles: https://pi-hole.net/2019/09/21/pi-hole-4-3-2-release-notes/#page-content.

 The script will parse all lines in the Adblock list format and extract all complete domains/hostnames (non-regex/wildcarded) into a plain-text list under `/filters` directory.
-Feel free to fork this repositry to manage your own collection of blocklists for pihole gravity.

 ## How to Use

-Like pihole gravity, the script will only accept **text/plain** content type data.

 To run:
 ```